In this section

 Congenital heart disease (CHD)

-Babies with congenital heart problems at Children’s Hospital of Wisconsin are treated by expert, experienced fetal and pediatric heart specialists who are part of the Herma Heart Institute team.
+Babies with congenital heart problems are treated by expert, experienced fetal and pediatric heart specialist from the Herma Heart Institute team.
 These specialists developed many of the practices used worldwide for treating the rarest and most complex congenital heart defects, including surgical repair techniques.
 Herma Heart Institute surgeons are among the busiest in the country and include several of the few board-certified congenital heart disease surgeons in the country.

 Approximately 1 percent of all live-born infants have a congenital heart defect.
 This means that in the United States, approximately 25,000 to 30,000 babies are born each year with some type of congenital heart disease.